Particle representations for stochastic partial differential equations with boundary conditions: Basic conditions and statement of main theorems

-where $\eta (x)$ is a vector field defined on the boundary $\partial D$ and $L_i$ is a local time on $\partial D$ for $X_i$, that is, $ L_i$ is a nondecreasing process that increases only when $X_i$ is in $\partial D$.
-Then, under appropriate regularity conditions and conditions on the coefficients, $X_i$ is a diffusion process whose infinitesimal generator is the closure of the second order differential operator
+where $\eta (x)$ is a vector field defined on the boundary $\partial D$, and $L_i$ is a local time on $\partial D$ for $X_i$, that is, $ L_i$ is a nondecreasing process that increases only when $X_i$ is in $\partial D$.
+To avoid some of the complexities of reflecting diffusions and focus on the new ideas in our representation, we will assume the following condition throughout.